 The United States bears a great deal of the responsibility for the situation in Afghanistan, but the EU should also reflect on how its overly narrow conception of democracy contributed to the shortcomings of Afghan reconstruction efforts.

 One major pillar of the international community’s diplomatic and development engagement in Afghanistan over the past two decades centered on strengthening subnational governance.

 The brazenness of Nicaragua’s authoritarian turn sets a troubling precedent and reflects the broader erosion of democracy in Latin America.

 Saskia Brechenmacher is a PhD candidate at the University of Cambridge and a fellow in Carnegie’s Democracy, Conflict, and Governance Program, where her research focuses on gender, civil society, and democratic governance.

-Thomas Carothers is interim president of the Carnegie Endowment for International Peace.
+Thomas Carothers is the senior vice president for studies at the Carnegie Endowment for International Peace.
 He is a leading authority on international support for democracy, human rights, governance, the rule of law, and civil society.